sonic-pi-net/sonic-pi/README.md

 ## The Live Coding Music Synth for Everyone.

 Sonic Pi is a *new musical instrument*.
-It allows you to create music by writing code.
+It allows to create music by writing code.

 Sonic Pi aims at finding a balance between three principles: